Information that all Chiropractors should know about auto claims

 - Educating the patient;

-- Planning for your patient’s care and his/her financial obligations; and
+- Planning for and justifying your patient’s care; and

 - Protecting yourself.